Afghanistan crisis for UPSC

-The peace deal is expected to kick-off two processes- a phased withdrawal of US troops and an ‘intra-Afghan’ dialogue.
-The deal is a fundamental step to deliver a comprehensive and permanent ceasefire and the future political roadmap for Afghanistan peace process and the Central region.
+The peace deal is expected to kick off two processes- a phased withdrawal of US troops and an ‘intra-Afghan’ dialogue.
+The deal is a fundamental step to delivering a comprehensive and permanent ceasefire and the future political roadmap for Afghanistan's peace process and the Central region.

 Background of the Deal

 - On 11 September 2001, terrorist attacks in America killed nearly 3,000 people.
 Osama Bin Laden, the head of Islamist terror group al-Qaeda, was quickly identified as the man responsible.

 - The Taliban, radical Islamists who ran Afghanistan at that time, protected Bin Laden, refused to hand him over.
 So, a month after 9/11, the US launched airstrikes against Afghanistan.